GPT can be used as a translation provider in Smartling.

 - From the top navigation of your Smartling dashboard, access the AI Hub.

-- Navigate to the Translation Profiles section.
+- Navigate to the Profiles tab.

 - For GPT (Azure), the selected model is specified in the deployment.
 It cannot be modified in the MT Profile.